seancsnyder/woahlife/README.md

         Then, rename the file to "mailgun.ini" in the same directory
     11) Update the config/mysql-sample.ini" file with your actual mysql database information and the domain you plan on using.
         Then, rename the file to "mysql.ini" in the same directory
     12) Give the 'logs' directory the correct group ownership and/or file permissions to be writable by your webserver.
+        I used nginx, so i set the group ownership to www-data and gave the group write permissions to that directory.

 If you've made it this far, congratulations.
 There are only two more things to do...
 - Cron: